GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

-functionality for use within an app downloaded from Play for Education must make that content, services or functionality available for sale through Play for Education (when the relevant transaction type becomes available through Google Play for Education), and the exceptions to the requirement to use Google Play’s payment system for in-app purchases of digital content or goods noted in the Google Play Developer Program Policies shall not apply.
+functionality for use within an app downloaded from Play for Education must make that content, services or functionality available for sale through Play for Education (when the relevant transaction type becomes available through Google Play for Education), and the exceptions to the requirement to use Google Play's payment system for in-app purchases of digital content or goods noted in the Google Play Developer Program Policies shall not apply.

 ### Blocking of In-app Purchases {: #blocking }